pydio/pydio-doc-developer-guide/2_actions/0_files-folders-operations/0_file-versioning.md

-Create a copy of file on each content change
+[Internal] Create a copy of file on each content change

+### Expected Input
+Single node from event